Aktivate your hip flexors in start position

 Activate your lats to help stabilize your back

 This is for trainees that are ready for more detailed instructions.
-If you learned this in the bench press it’s easy.
-You can use a similar technique.
-Chest up, lock shoulders and bend the bar inwards (elbows out).
+Hide your sweat circles under the arms, lock shoulders and bend the bar inwards (elbows out).
 Yes, inwards, the lats are inward rotators (so are the chest muscles).
 Some lifters tend to pull their shoulders up and while the traps are very much involved (and should be) they shouldn’t do all the work.
 Let your lats help out a bit.